Resentment in Relationships: How to Identify and Overcome It

 On the other hand, it could be your work.
 It is time to have a conversation about how you feel that you are being taken advantage of and that you are not being cared for in the ways that you need.
 It’s essential to have realistic expectations for both.

-For example, we appreciate what they bring, not what we think they should get; we know where to go for needs we have not met and have them completed safely (meaning not by finding a lover to meet us emotionally).
+For example, we appreciate what they bring, not what we think they should receive; we know where to go for needs we have not met and have them fulfilled safely (meaning not by finding a lover to meet our emotional needs).
 Our primary person is a massive part of a balanced relationship.

 3. Passive-Aggressive Behavior